avantrec/soco-cli/README.md

 ## Alternative Discovery

-If the standard SoCo discovery method doesn't work for you, an alternative discovery mechanism is provided.
-This scans your local network(s) for Sonos devices and caches the results for use in subsequent `sonos` calls.
+Sonos CLI depends on the speaker discovery mechanisms in SoCo (unless one knows and uses the speaker IP addresses directly).
+This should work for most people, but there are issues (related to multicast forwarding) on some networks that can prevent Soco from finding speakers.
+There is also an issue if there is more than one Sonos system ('Household') on the same network, as would be the case with a 'split' S1/S2 Sonos system: SoCo discovery will pick one of the systems, and your required speaker may not be in that system.

+To overcome these issues, Soco CLI provides an alternative discovery mechanism that scans the network for Sonos devices without depending on multicast, and which works with multiple systems on the same network.
+This mechanism scans your local network(s) for Sonos devices and caches the results for use in subsequent `sonos` calls.
 You can see the results of a network scan by using the `sonos-discovery` utility.

 To use this discovery mechanism with `sonos`, use the `--use-local-speaker-list` or `-l` flag.
 The first time this flag is used, the discovery process will be initiated.
 This will take a few seconds to complete, after which the `sonos` command will execute.
 The results of the discovery scan are stored in `<your_home_directory>/.soco-cli/` for use with future invocations of the `sonos` command.